 Cannabis Flower

 Flower refers to the dried cannabis buds that can be smoked or vaporized.
-It’s the most traditional form and is sold by weight, typically in increments from 1/8 ounce (3.5 grams) up to the legal limit of 1 ounce.
+It’s sold by weight, typically in increments from 1/8 ounce (3.5 grams) up to the legal limit of 2 ounces per transaction under Act 176.

 - Strain type: indica, sativa, or hybrid